intel/llvm/sycl/doc/SpecializationConstants.md

 %gold_POD_a1y = call float __spirv_SpecConstant(i32 13, float 0)
 %gold_POD_b = call i32 __spirv_SpecConstant(i32 14, i32 0)
 ```

 And 1 "composite"

 ```cpp
   %gold_POD = call %struct.POD __spirvCompositeSpecConstant<POD mangling>(10, 11, 12, 13, 14, 15)
 ```

-where `__spirvCompositeSpecConstant<type mangling>` is a new SPIRV intrinsic which
+where `__spirvCompositeSpecConstant<type mangling>` is a new SPIR-V intrinsic which
  represents creation of a composite specialization constant.
 Its arguments are spec
  constant IDs corresponding to the leaf fields of the POD type of the constant.
  ID is not needed, as runtime will never use it - it will use IDs of the leaves instead.
- Yet SPIRV does not allow IDs for composite spec constants.
+ Yet SPIR-V does not allow IDs for composite spec constants.

 ##### The post-link tool changes